jbx-protocol/juice-contract-template/README.md

 Install Forge with `curl -L https://foundry.paradigm.xyz | bash`.
 If you already have Foundry installed, run `foundryup` to update to the latest version.
 More detailed instructions can be found in the [Foundry Book](https://book.getfoundry.sh/getting-started/installation).

 ### Install & Update Yarn
 Follow the instructions in the [Yarn Docs](https://classic.yarnpkg.com/en/docs/install).
+People tend to use the latest version of Yarn 1 (not Yarn 2+).

 ## Install Included Dependencies
 Install the included dependencies (forge tests, Juice-contracts-V3, OZ) with `forge install && yarn install`.